Henry Gardinn: Life

-Henry Gardinn was judged guilty of witchcraft for being a werewolf, and was sentenced to be burned alive.
+Gardinn was judged guilty of witchcraft for being a werewolf, and was sentenced to burning at the stake by a Dutch court in Limburg.
 The execution took place in either Heusden or in Maastricht.
 His alleged accomplice Jan Le Loup left the parish, was apprehended two years later, and executed as well.

 Fiction

-Henry Gardinn was used as the role model for a werewolf in the series Spike and Suzy.
+Henry Gardinn was used as the model for a werewolf in the series Spike and Suzy.